mgenware/fx23-node/README.md

 # API
 ## Fx23StringReader Class (Core Members)
 ### Properties
-* `collectLineInfo` Counts lineIndex and columnIndex during each read operation, default NO.
+* `collectLineInfo` counts lineIndex and columnIndex during each read operation, default NO.
-* `index` The index position of current character.
+* `index` the index position of current character.
-* `columnIndex` Zero-based column number of current character at current line
+* `columnIndex` zero-based column number of current character at current line.
-* `lineIndex` Zero-based line number of current character
+* `lineIndex` zero-based line number of current character.
-* `visibleIndex` The index position of current character without newline characters
+* `visibleIndex` the index position of current character without newline characters.
-* `length` Total length of the string
+* `length` total length of the string.

 ### Methods
-* `hasNext` Returns NO if no more character to read
+* `hasNext` returns NO if no more character to read.
-* `peek` Returns the next character without moving the internal index
+* `peek` returns the next character without moving the internal index.
-* `next` Returns the next character and move the internal index forward
+* `next` returns the next character and move the internal index forward.
-* `mark` Marks a flag at current position
+* `mark` marks a flag at current position.
-* `collect` Returns a sub-string from last marked position to current position
+* `collect` returns a sub-string from last marked position to current position.
-* `nextOverride` Implementated by subclass
+* `nextOverride` implementated by subclass.
-* `peekOverride` Implementated by subclass
+* `peekOverride` implementated by subclass.

 ## Fx23StringReader Class (Extension Members)
 These methods are built onto the core members.
 ### Methods
-* `collectWhile` Moves forward while condition is true, and returns the string scanned
+* `collectWhile` moves forward while condition is true, and returns the string scanned.
-* `skipWhile` Moves forward while condition is true
+* `skipWhile` moves forward while condition is true.
-* `moveToContent` Moves to next non-whitespace character
+* `moveToContent` moves to next non-whitespace character.
-* `skipLine` Moves to next line
+* `skipLine` moves to next line.
-* `collectLine` Moves to next line and returns current line
+* `collectLine` moves to next line and returns current line.

 # License